 Like I mentioned above, the Eastwood Mandocaster has the standard tuning of a mandolin: GGDDAAEE.

-You can get a sense for this instrument in the video below.
+You can get a sense of this instrument and its sound in the video below.

 The Eastwood instrument is obviously electric, and has two single coil pickups which a player can switch between.